jtstogner/wp_omeda_newsletter_connector/jules.md

 *   **`class-omeda-workflow-manager.php`**: The core of the plugin.
 It manages a 5-step asynchronous deployment process using WordPress's built-in cron system (`WP-Cron`).

+### API Documentation

+Reference Omeda API documentation can be found in the `docs/omeda_api_docs` directory within this project.
+The documentation is provided in Markdown format.

 ### Development Environment